 Have questions about financial aid at the Community College of Rhode Island?
 Learn about financial aid through these short videos.

 The Rhode Island Indian Council (RIIC) has obligated funds to CCRI for eligible and tribally enrolled Native Americans.
-To be considered, please complete this authorization form and return to the financial aid office at the campus you attend, your information will be sent to RIIC for review.
+For more eligibility information please click here.

 Other Helpful Links